Would you consider giving stillness a chapter in your life story? Jesus did.

 Consider a few moments of daily stillness on my Facebook page

-And, finally, join me on a retreat: “Dare to Be Still…a weekend experience with God.”
+And, when times permit us again, join me on a retreat: “Dare to Be Still…a weekend experience with God.”

 Along the way I’ll share insights from those who have gone before and know much more about stillness than I do.
 You may be one of those.